Loggregator Guide for PAS Operators

 doppler_proxy.slow_consumer.
 The nozzle receives both messages from the Firehose, alerting the operator to the performance issue.

-For more information about the Traffic Controller, see the Loggregator Architecture section of the Loggregator Architecture topic.
+For more information about the Traffic Controller, see Loggregator Architecture in Loggregator Architecture.

 You can configure PAS to forward log data from apps to an external aggregator service.
 For information about how to bind apps to the external service and configure it to receive logs from PAS, see Streaming App Logs to Log Management Services.